Updated October 2023

 There is no question that humanity is collectively responsible for the recent changes, but not in the sense that we have control over how the climate system responds to our interventions.
 We do not understand the climate system and ecosystems well enough.
 In recent years we have seen extreme rainfall events, as well as extreme droughts, massively destructive fires, temperatures over 100 °F (38 °C) for several weeks in a large region of northern Siberia as well as prolonged periods with temperatures in Southern Asia so high that they may make some regions uninhabitable.
 Mass migrations would be one predictable consequence.
 The frequency and severity of these events were not predicted as little as a decade ago.
 It does not bode well for how “manageable” global heating might be.

 Can we engineer our way out of our global predicament?
 There have been many different proposals to manipulate Earth’s albedo, or to pull CO2 out of the atmosphere and then bury it underground.
-We have to remember that when internal combustion engines replaced horse and buggy for transportation (which was real progress) nobody was aware that CO2 emissions could become a global threat to society.
+We have to remember that when internal combustion engines replaced horse and buggy for transportation (which was real progress!) nobody was aware that CO2 emissions could become a global threat to society.
 Yet, about 40% of the CO2 emissions of the 1911 Ford Model T are still in the atmosphere today.
 Are these proposals a manifestation of scientific and engineering hubris?
-The scale of the required technical fixes is so large that unforeseen side effects will almost certainly become apparent.
-However, the mere promise of such potential fixes diminishes the urgency of the serious reductions of CO2 emissions that are required right now.
+Although perhaps a few of them might work somewhat, the scale of the required technical fixes is so large that unforeseen side effects will almost certainly become apparent.
+However, the mere promise of such potential fixes diminishes the urgency of the serious reductions of CO2 emissions (and other GHGs) that are required right now.
 The world is on track for yet more delays facilitated by false illusions such as carbon offsets, net zero emissions (in the future, conveniently), massive tree planting, and on and on.
-These illusions help enable governments to continue subsidies [IMF, 2019] for the global fossil fuel industry, which is actually spending $387 million per day until 2030 to further develop oil and gas fields [The Guardian Weekly, 2022].
+These illusions help enable governments to continue their huge subsidies [IMF, 2019] by not putting any price on environmental and public health costs for the global fossil fuel industry.
+The industry is actually spending $387 million per day until 2030 to further develop oil and gas fields [The Guardian Weekly, 2022].

 Fortunately, it is well-known how we can replace the emissions of CO2 and other gases with renewable energy, and how to improve energy conservation and efficiency.
-Some “side effects” of aggressive programs to achieve it are quite predictable, such as greatly improved air quality (public health) in both urban and rural areas, a very large number of jobs that improve, instead of damage, our environment (also a public health benefit) and that are needed for the complete energy transformation that must happen.
-Conventional “costs” of such programs are actually the opposite, they are a benefit, namely salaries for real people.
+Some “side effects” of aggressive programs to achieve it are quite predictable, such as greatly improved air quality (public health) in both urban and rural areas, a very large number of jobs that improve and preserve, instead of damage, our environment (also a public health benefit) and the jobs that are needed for the complete energy transformation that must happen.
+Conventional “costs” of such programs are actually the opposite, they are a benefit, namely real wages for real people.
 The greatest benefits will be for today’s young people, future generations, and the natural environment by avoiding the costliest disasters society’s current course would bestow upon them.
 It is our moral responsibility to make the right choices.